|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 In the example above, the four outside trees are at 24 unit spacing and, as the pattern is based on an isosceles right triangle, the distance between rows is 12 units and the distance a is about 17 [square root of (122 + (122)] or square root of 288, which rounds to 16.97.

 The drawing below is such, made of the quincunx shown.
-It is in clearly a rectangular grid on a 17x17 spacing, simply turned at 45 degrees.
+But the quincunx has vanished for it is clearly now a rectangular grid on a 17x17 spacing, simply turned at 45 degrees.
 The space below holds 50 trees.

 This is based on an equilateral triangle rather than an isosceles one, so the sides are all 17 unit spacing and h is about 14.7.